The Paid Leave Podcast

 Nancy Barrow:

 So happy to have you here.
 Also joining the podcast is Crystal and Everett.
-There are a couple in Connecticut who have used IVF to build their family and have their first child and congrats because I believe you're pregnant with your second Crystal.
-Yes, that is so exciting.
-So exciting.
-And Everett has used Connecticut Paid Leave and we'll talk to him about that a little later on.
-But thank you both for coming on to The Paid Leave Podcast, Crystal and Everett.
+There are a couple in Connecticut who have used IVF to build their family and had their first child.
+And congrats, because I believe you're pregnant with your second Crystal?

 Nancy Barrow: